enaeher/contrail/README.md

 ## Why?

 Why did I write Contrail when Clojure ships with [clojure.tools.trace](https://github.com/clojure/tools.trace)?
-The latter's funcationality was too limited for my needs, and its design didn't lent itself to easy extension in the directions I wanted to go.
+The latter's functionality was too limited for my needs, and its design didn't lent itself to easy extension in the directions I wanted to go.

 Contrail's distinguishing features include:
 - Control over what the trace output looks like and where it goes